 From the time you open your business banking account, you start building your business credit score.
 Depending on how you formed your business, your business credit score will be tracked by:

-- Your social security number, if you operate as a sole proprietor or single-owner limited liability company (LLC).
+- Your Social Security number, if you operate as a sole proprietor or single-owner Limited Liability Company (LLC).

 A strong business credit score starts with your commercial banking relationship.
 If your business shows steady positive cash flow and reasonable cash reserves, and you’ve never bounced a payment, then you’re laying a solid foundation.
-Every business-related financial relationship that you have from that point on can help build your score.
-As with personal credit scores, you have to go beyond the basics to increase your score.
-Here are a few ideas to improve your score:
+Every business-related financial relationship you have from that point on can help your score.

 - Opening a business credit card or a business line of credit is a great way to build your business’s credit history.
 Just like with your personal credit accounts, it’s important to stay well within your credit limits and make all your payments on time.

-- If your vendors offer credit terms, apply with them and be sure to pay on time and in full as agreed.
+- If your vendors offer credit terms, apply with them and pay on time and in full as agreed.
 Be sure to check the terms of your agreement.
 These will vary from vendor to vendor and likely won’t be the same as the payment terms you may be used to from personal creditors.

 - Payment history: Like personal credit scores, this is the most important factor to your business credit score.
 Your goal should be to demonstrate on-time payments 100% of the time.